The what, how, and why of short-term incentive plans

 Bonus plan

-This type of incentive plan applies to individual employees, each with their own set of objectives in addition to some application of corporate or business unit performance.
+A bonus incentive plan applies to individual employees, each with their own set of objectives in addition to some application of corporate or business unit performance.

 The benefits of a bonus plan include: